ngx-kit/ngx-kit/packages/core/src/kit-modal/README.md

 # Modal

-## Main purpose

-For modal dialogs are displayed in a layer is above of the page content.
+Modal dialogs are displayed in a layer is above of the page content.

 ## Usage